mpryce954/Line-following-car/README.md

 # Line-following-car

 This repository contains the source code for our line following car.
-This was adruino based project, so the program is in C++
+This was an adruino based project, so the program is in C++.

 Enjoy :)